- Due to legislative changes affecting VSL, VET Student Loans are now referred to as VETSL debts.

-VET Student Loans are provided by the Australian Government through the Department of Education and Training.
-Your VET Student Loan becomes part of your Higher Education Loan Program (HELP) debt and must be paid back at the relevant repayment rate when your income is above the compulsory repayment threshold.
+VET Student Loans are provided by the Australian Government through the Department of Employment, Skills, Small and Family Business.
+Your VET Student Loan debt (VETSL debt) must be paid back at the relevant repayment rate when your income is above the compulsory repayment threshold.
 The compulsory repayment threshold is adjusted each year.
 The compulsory repayment threshold for the 2018-2019 income year is $51,957.
-This means you will only begin to repay your HELP debt once you earn over $51,957 (this amount is adjusted each year).
+This means you will only begin to repay your VETSL debt once you earn over $51,957 (this amount is adjusted each year).

-If you are an eligible student, the Department of Education and Training (the department) may approve your VET Student Loan for an approved course.
-The department will pay your loan directly to your approved course provider.
+If you are an eligible student, the Department of Employment, Skills, Small and Family Business (“the Department”) may approve your VETSL debt for an approved course.
+The Department will pay your loan directly to your approved course provider, i.e. the School.
 You will be responsible for any gap amount in the tuition fees, which are not covered by the loan.
 You will owe a debt to the Australian Government for the loan, which will be managed by the Australian Taxation Office (ATO).

 WHO IS ELIGIBLE

-To be an eligible student, you must meet ALL of these criteria.
+To be an eligible student, you must meet ALL of the below criteria.

 - an Australian citizen, or